EQEmu/eqemu-docs-v2/docs/developer/close-mob-optimizations.md

 We keep a list of close mobs relevant to each mob (client, npc, bot etc.) and that's achieved through dynamic scanning.

+Below is a visual representation of what used to happen in the codebase relative to each entity versus how things behave today.
+Almost everything in the code that involved checking nearby NPC's would loop through all entities and perform expensive calculations.
+Today we just use the close mob list which reduces a ton of computational overhead.

 | Before | After |
 |--|--|
 | ![ezgif-4-3bc7d388a2](https://github.com/user-attachments/assets/7cb3210b-8259-4f3b-84d3-55c096a21c1a) | ![ezgif-4-9c62a2f608](https://github.com/user-attachments/assets/90056450-8a19-4cc8-b297-f41a5dfc03e9) |